fdbozzo/foxbin2prg/.github/CONTRIBUTING.md

 Please note, there are some tasks to set up a new version.
 Stuff is a bit scattered, so this is where to look up.
 1. Please create a fork at github
+   - See this [guide](https://www.dataschool.io/how-to-contribute-on-github/) for setting up and using a fork
 0. In _FoxBin2Prg.prg_ there are two version numbers in properties:
 `n_FB2PRG_Version      = 1.19`
 `c_FB2PRG_Version_Real = '1.19.60'`